 For more information about our Satisfactory Academic Progress Standards, please click on the following link: https://www.csueastbay.edu/financialaid/current-students1/get-and-keep-your-aid.html

 For questions, please email the Office of Financial Aid and Scholarships at email@example.com.

-- How it will affect your GPA.
+o How the grade you think you will get will affect your GPA.
 For example, if it will raise your GPA, we recommend that you stay with ABC/NC.

 o Keep in mind that F or WU grades will be recorded as “NC,” regardless of your choice of grade type.